cjcrosley/virtual-futures-project/step3.md

 # A Fractal Community
-### Building a Flexibile Model for Urban Visioning in Grasshopper
+## Building a Flexibile Model for Urban Visioning
 ---

-### Step Three: Create a community boundary based a given resource boundary
+### Step Three: Create a community boundary based on a given resource boundary